About the NAEP Reading Assessment

 Assessing representative samples of students, including students with disabilities (SD) and English learners (EL), helps to ensure that NAEP results accurately reflect the educational performance of all students in the target population and are a meaningful measure of U.S. students' academic achievement over time.

 Even with the availability of accommodations, some students may still be excluded.
 Differences in student populations and in state/jurisdiction and district policies and practices for identifying and including SD and EL students should be considered when comparing variations in exclusion and accommodation rates.
-States/jurisdictions and districts also vary in their proportions of special-needs students (especially EL students).
-Download the summary data tables via the link at the bottom of the page to see the percentages of SD and/or EL students identified, excluded, and assessed in reading in 2019.
+States/jurisdictions and districts also vary in their proportions of SD and EL students (especially EL students).
+Download the summary data tables via the link at the bottom of the page to see the percentages of SD and/or EL students identified, excluded, and assessed in reading in 2022.

 The National Assessment Governing Board, which sets policy for NAEP, has been exploring ways to ensure that NAEP continues to appropriately include as many students as possible and to do so in a consistent manner for all jurisdictions and districts assessed and reported.
 In March 2010, the Governing Board adopted a new policy outlining specific inclusion goals for NAEP samples.
 At the national, state, and district levels, the goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or EL.
 Read more about the inclusion policy and how the percentages of students are calculated.

-All of the states/jurisdictions and almost all of the districts participating in the 2019 NAEP reading assessment met or exceeded the 95 percent inclusion goal for grades 4 and 8.
-The goal was not met in one district in the 2019 reading assessment: Philadelphia at grade 4 (where approximately 93 percent of students were assessed).
+All of the states/jurisdictions and districts participating in the 2022 NAEP reading assessment met or exceeded the 95 percent inclusion goal for grades 4 and 8.

 School and Student Participation